 As a first offense, prison is probably a little drastic.
-But Chevalier’s run-in with the Federal Trade Commission should serve as a cautionary reminder that there are regulations tied to the crowdsourcing process.
+But Chevalier’s run-in with the Federal Trade Commission should serve as a cautionary reminder that regulations govern the crowdsourcing process.

 Before you start a project, make sure you understand what laws and regulations you must follow.
-If you don’t know them, consult with a crowdsource lawyer at Kelly Warner to ensure you have all your legal ducks in a row.
+If you don’t know them, consult with an Internet lawyer at Kelly Warner to ensure you have all your legal ducks in a row.